BookMooch logo

 >

-Description: "What is real and what is not?"
+"What is real and what is not?"
 David Mitchell's Ghostwritten: A Novel in Nine Parts plays with precisely this question throughout its elaborately compartmentalized narrative.
 (That there are 10 chapters in this 9-part invention is just one more aspect of the author's mysterious schema.)
 With its multitude of voices and globe-girdling locations--Tokyo, Hong Kong, Mongolia, Petersburg, London--this first novel offers readers a vertiginous, sometimes seductive, display of persona and place.

 At the heart of Mitchell's book is the global extension of the postmodern city, and the networks (cultural, technological, phantasmagoric) to which it gives rise.
 A metropolis like Tokyo is quite literally beyond our comprehension: